Bicycle Network: Regional Routes

 North–South Water Pipeline can kickstart stalled rail trail project.

 Sep 07 The Sugerloaf Interconnector is a new water pipeline linking the Goulburn River near Yea with Melbourne's water supply.
-This very large project is currently being planned and Bicycle Network Victoria has asked the State Government to consider the Tallarook-Mansfield Rail Trail as a part of the project.
+This very large project is currently being planned and Bicycle Network has asked the State Government to consider the Tallarook-Mansfield Rail Trail as a part of the project.

 By incorporating the rail trail project the pipeline can provide three main benefits for local communities and Victoria: